-Investigate the general field of cultural studies and to the relationship between different forms of popular culture and the media employed to propagate them.
-Critically examine media such as movies, TV, radio, music, and print, at the content of these media, and at our own preconceptions and judgments regarding them.
+Introduces students to the field of cultural studies and to the relationship between different forms of popular culture and the media employed to propagate them.
+Provokes critical examination of such media as movies, TV, radio, music, and print, at the content of these media, and at our own preconceptions and judgments regarding them.
 Prerequisite: CM101.